danbradham/shout/docs/guide.rst

     # success: True
     # exception: None

 Cool, but, judging from the response, none of our methods in :class:`Volumes` heard us shout.
 That's because we shouted inside room "A".
-Let's see what happens if we shout again but this time, not explicitly into a room.
+Let's see what happens if we shout again but this time, not explicitly passing a room to the **inside** keyword.

 ::